Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-28-282-hz-pure-tone-a-sonic-sanctuary-for-gemini.md

 tweet-title: 282 Hz - Pure Tone - A Sonic Sanctuary for Gemini
 tweet-description: For Gemini, the versatile and communicative sign of the zodiac, the pure tone of 282 Hz offers a harmonious retreat.
 date: 2023-04-28
-keywords: frequency benefits, Brain Beats, Frequencies, 282 hz, Brain wave entrainment, sound therapy, gemini, meditation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, 282 hz, brainwave entrainment, sound therapy, gemini, meditation, healing, pure tones
 ---

 In the vast symphony of the cosmos, each zodiac sign resonates with its own unique frequency.
 For Gemini, the versatile and communicative sign of the zodiac, the pure tone of 282 Hz offers a harmonious retreat.
 This frequency serves as a sonic sanctuary for Gemini, providing a tranquil space for meditation, balance, and relaxation.